Codaisseur/static-resume-page/02-inspect-a-page/README.md

 ## 🎯 Learning Goal Tracker
 * [x] What HTML is and what it is used for
 * [x] What CSS is and what it is used for
-* [x ] How to inspect the HTML and CSS code of a web page
+* [x] How to inspect the HTML and CSS code of a web page

 ---